matijapretnar/eff/README.markdown

 ### Prerequisites

-We have tested Eff on Mac OS X and Linux, and it should work in other Unix-like environments.
+We have tested Eff on Mac OS X and Linux, and it should work on other Unix-like systems.
 In principle, nothing prevents Eff from running on Windows, we just have not tested it yet.

 To install Eff, you need a standard Unix-style build environment as well as